Getting started guide (Plus plan) with the new Litmus platform

 Emails are created either by emailing into a personal email address (you can set this up and find this in the Inbox folder), choosing a draft from a connected ESP, importing or pasting HTML, or start from scratch or a template in Builder.

 1. Utilize your personal email address to send in your email from your email provider.
 You can set up your personalized email in the Inbox folder.
 Once you have your email address, go to your email provider and send a draft of your email to that email address.
-The draft will then appear in the Inbox folder.
+The draft will then appear in the Unsorted Emails folder.
 You can then move it into the appropriate folder.

 2. Click on “Create a new email” on the dashboard or “New email” within any folder.
 When you click on this button, the New email dialog box appears and provides three ways to start your email: